-As at 31 December 2022 and 31 December 2021, for the VAT recoverable, the Group filed refund applications.
+As at 31 December 2023 and 31 December 2022, for the VAT recoverable, the Group filed refund applications.
 Parent company One United Properties SA acts as the representative of the single tax VAT group.
-The tax authorities have approved the fund application and after the control performed, the Group collecting the amounts approved for reimbursement.
+The tax authorities have approved the fund application and after the control performed, the Group collecting the amounts approved for reimbursement and also the vat recoverable amounts incurred after the period verified.

 On 28 September 2022, through Decision of the Ordinary General Meeting of Shareholders it was was approved the distribution of interim dividends from the Company's profit corresponding to the first six months of the financial year ending on 31 December 2022 in value of RON 36,102,481 (gross amount), from the distributable net profit of RON 46,075,910 for the first half of the financial year ending 31 December 2022.
-The proposed final dividend is subject to approval by shareholders at the annual general meeting and has not been included as a liability in these financial statements.
+The proposed final dividend was subject to approval by shareholders at the annual general meeting that took place in 25 April 2023.